kocuj/di/README.md

   * `className` - required element; it is fully qualified class name for service (it is a good practice to use "::class" notation in this place);
   * `arguments` - optional element; more information about this element are below in this documentation.

-The best feature of the Kocuj DI library is to automatically resolving dependencies between services when a $serviceSource argument is an array.
+The best feature of the Kocuj DI library is to automatically resolving dependencies between services when a `$serviceSource` argument is an array.
 To use this feature, there should be at least one argument sent to a service constructor.
-The place to do so is in element "arguments" inside an array for argument $serviceSource.
+The place to do so is in element "arguments" inside an array for argument `$serviceSource`.

-Each argument in $arguments contains an array with one element with index "type" and second with index "value" which value depends on value set in index "type".
+Each argument in `$arguments` contains an array with one element with index "type" and second with index "value" which value depends on value set in index "type".
 Element with index "type" contains a name of argument type.

 There are two types of arguments selected by element with index "type":

 * "service" - to set service to get, there must be a second element in array with index "value" containing service identifier;
 * "value" - to set value, there must be a second element in array with index "value" containing this value.

-For example, to add shared service from class \Services\OtherService with "otherService" identifier, which has constructor `__construct(\Services\Service $service, bool $status)` and require $status to set to true, use the following code:
+For example, to add shared service from class \Services\OtherService with "otherService" identifier, which has constructor `__construct(\Services\Service $service, bool $status)` and require `$status` to set to true, use the following code:

 ```php
 $myContainer->addShared('otherService', [